 Camping night starts after having dinner on board and lasts until you get picked up before breakfast the next morning.
 Normally the time spent ashore is not more than ten hours.
 There will be the possibility to go back to the ship during the night in case of an emergency.
 Otherwise, you will be expected to be out with your camping group the whole time.
 Please also keep in mind that your time ashore can be prolonged beyond the anticipated pick-up time due to sudden and unforeseen changes in weather and/or ice conditions.What kind of camping gear will we use?

 You will receive a warm and comfortable sleeping bag (rated to -18°C / 0°F) with a freshly laundered liner and full-length foam sleeping pad.
 You will stay dry inside a single-person bivy sack that slips over your sleeping bag.
-If requested, there is also a limited number of two-person tents available.
 Please see our Antarctica Camping Preparation Notes for more information.Will there be toilet facilities ashore?

 Your camping guides will assemble camp toilets in areas of relative privacy, clearly marked and within easy walking distance of the camping area.
 You will be required to use the toilets provided when nature calls.
 Environmental guidelines prescribe that the staff carry all waste products back to the ship, so it will be a good idea to take advantage of the ship’s facilities before heading ashore for your camping experience.What kind of weather conditions might we face?